-The prospect wants the work at a price they can afford and the contractor wants a fair price given what it is going to take to get the work done.
-The problem is that they are in a tense situation, dealing from their own frame of reference, and trying to do too much to close the deal all in one step.
+The prospect wants the work at a price they can afford and the contractor wants a fair price given what it will take to perform the work.
+The problem is that both parties experience tension from their own frame of reference, and try too hard to close the deal in one step.
 Fortunately, there is a straightforward process to slow things down and, if followed to-a-tee, markedly increase the odds of a smooth progression to a signed contract.

-- Agree on the tasks to be completed: Arrange a time to sit down with your prospective client to review their objective, the value of achieving it, and each task required to secure it.
-Discuss each task thoroughly and without regard to who will perform the task and without any mention of price The focus at this point is entirely on what must be done to achieve the desired result and the enormous value of so doing.
-Get your prospect to add/change/delete tasks so that they develop a legitimate sense of ownership of the work-plan.
+- STEP 1 – Agree on the tasks to be completed: Arrange a time to sit down with the prospective client to review: their objective, the value of achieving it, and each task required to secure it.
+Discuss each task thoroughly and without regard to who will perform the work and without any mention of billing rates or price.
+The focus at this point is entirely on what must be done to achieve the desired result and the enormous value of so doing.
+Get your prospect to add/change/delete tasks so that they develop a genuine sense of ownership of the taskplan.

-- Agree on who will perform each task: Once the work-plan is agreed to, review the resources required to perform each task to completion with excellence and how long it will take a qualified person to perform them.
-Point out that less qualified people will take longer and not do as good a job but will be less expensive per hour but do not dwell on price any more than that at this point in the process.
-Once you agree on the allocation of resources and durations proceed to step three.
+- STEP 2 – Agree on who will perform each task: Once the task-plan is agreed to, review the resources required to perform each task to completion with excellence and how long it will take a qualified person to perform them.
+Point out that less qualified people will take longer and not do as good a job but will be less expensive per hour.
+Do not dwell on rates or price at this point in the process.
+Only once the allocation of resources and durations are agreed to is it time to proceed to step three.

-Prepare a separate exhibit for each of the three steps and go through them one at a time incorporating the edits from the preceding steps right then and there in the meeting as you proceed.
+Prepare a separate exhibit for each of the three steps and go through them one at a time incorporating the edits from the preceding steps right then and there in the meeting.
 If the edits are too extensive, stop the process and go back to the office, make changes to what has been covered, and arrange another time to meet again to complete the three steps.